adonmo/jmeos/README.md

 The code is structured as two modules:

-  1. javameos: provides java bindings to MEOS.
+  1. jmeos: provides java bindings to MEOS.
-  2. example: a minimal java application showing usage of javameos.
+  2. example: a minimal java application showing usage of jMEOS.

 ## Sample code